Skip to content

 Welcome to Adulthood!
 Time to Take Responsibility for Your Faith

 Imagine yourself as a kid sitting through yet another Sunday church service.
 Your mom keeps telling you to keep your feet off the pew in front of you and your dad scolds you for not holding your hymnal up.
-Fast forward a few years, and now you’re a teenager in that same church, staring at the preacher with glazed eyes, itching to pull out your phone and pass the time scrolling social media.
+Fast forward a few years, and now you’re a teenager, staring at the preacher with glazed eyes, itching to pull out your phone and pass the time scrolling social media.

 And just like before, you think, “I can’t wait until I’m older.
 Then no one can make me go to church.”